ibm-cloud-docs/power-iaas/downloading-fixes.md

 You must use the AIX service update management assistant (SUMA) or the IBM i `Send PTF Order (SNDPTFORD)` command to download fixes and updates from the IBM Fix Central website.
 {: shortdesc}

-## Preparing your AIX VM to use SUMA
-{: #preparing-aix-fixes}

-If you'd like to use SUMA to download fixes and updates, you must perform one of the following:
+If you'd like to download fixes and updates, you must perform one of the following:

-- Put your AIX VM on the public network.
+- Put your virtual machine (VM) on the public network.
 You can add a public network [during](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) or [after](/docs/power-iaas?topic=power-iaas-modifying-server#adding-removing-network) the provisioning stage.
-See the [SUMA tasks and the command line](#suma-tasks-cli) section for information on the `suma` command.
+Depending on your VM, see the [SUMA tasks and the command line](#suma-tasks-cli) section for information on the `suma` command or the [Using the SNDPTFORD command](#sndptford-command).
-- Set up another AIX VM as a [NIM server](/docs/power-iaas?topic=power-iaas-provisioning-nim).
+- Set up another VM as an AIX [NIM server](/docs/power-iaas?topic=power-iaas-provisioning-nim) or an IBM i [Network installation Server](#ibmi-network-server).
-- Set up another public-facing AIX VM with an [HTTP/HTTPS proxy](#configuring-suma).
+- Set up another public-facing VM with an [HTTP/HTTPS proxy](#configuring-suma).

 ### Understanding SUMA
 {: #downloading-fixes-suma}